lief-project/LIEF/doc/sphinx/tutorials/02_pe_from_scratch.rst

     call ExitProcess       ;

 Instead of pushing strings we have to push the **virtual address** of these strings.
 In the PE format a section's virtual address is in fact a **relative** virtual address (relative to :attr:`.OptionalHeader.imagebase` when the ASLR is not enabled).
-By default the :class:`~lief.PE.Binary`'s constructor set the :attr:`~lief.PE.OptionalHeader.imagebase` to ``0x400000``.
+By default the :class:`~lief.PE.Binary`'s constructor sets the :attr:`~lief.PE.OptionalHeader.imagebase` to ``0x400000``.

-As a result, the virtual address of the strings are:
+As a result, the virtual addresses of the strings are:

   * **title**: :attr:`~lief.PE.OptionalHeader.imagebase` + :attr:`~lief.PE.Section.virtual_address` + 0 = ``0x402000``
   * **message**: :attr:`~lief.PE.OptionalHeader.imagebase` + :attr:`~lief.PE.Section.virtual_address` + ``len(title)`` = ``0x402010``